Gopal-Khadka/django-blog-app/README.md

 - `api`: A REST API built with Django rest framework
 - `forum`: A forum for students
 - `stories`: A success stories for the student

+## Third Party Packages and Libraries

+- `allauth`: For authentication(`eg:Google Authentication`)
+- `easy-thumbnails`: For resizing images in django
+- `django-filebrowser`: For file upload and browsing
+- `grappelli`: For admin panel for file upload and browsing
+- `tinymce`: For text editor in django
+- `rest_framework`: For REST API to list,retrieve,create,update and delete blog articles
+- `algoliasearch-django`: For search engine for blog articles
+- `celery`: For sending emails daily or weekly using celery
+- `faker`: For generating fake data for testing

+## LICENSE

+This project is licensed under the terms of the GNU Lesser General Public License, version 2.1.
+See [here](./LICENSE)